 4) Your Business Intelligence Team

 As you've probably gathered from previous sections, building a strong ETL for BI plan is a lot of work.
 You need to make sure that your team can effectively organize and execute their tasks.
 To do this, you will need someone in each of the following five main roles.
-Keep in mind, this doesn’t mean you need five different people accomplishing these tasks, but rather that you should ensure that someone on your team has the bandwidth and skill to fill these shoes:
+Keep in mind, this doesn’t mean you need five different people accomplishing these tasks, but rather that you should ensure that someone on your team has the bandwidth and self-service skills to fill these shoes:

 - Head of BI: Equipped with business and technological skills, this person will establish and execute the BI strategies that generate insights and improve your business.